 - Length of rotation: Four weeks

-- Language requirement: Students must be able be able to communicate proficiently in Spanish (i.e., at least advanced-intermediate proficiency in the language); being able to take a basic history in Spanish is not sufficient
+- Language Requirement: Students must be able to communicate proficiently in Spanish (i.e. at least advanced-intermediate proficiency in the language)

 - Student level: M4s